smw-1211/PaginateX/README.md

 ## All about the project

 This project aims to develop a pagination component in React for efficiently displaying products fetched from an API.
 Pagination is a crucial aspect of user interface design, especially when dealing with large datasets, to enhance user experience by breaking content into manageable chunks.
+Use this layout to list your products and you are free for customization!!

 ## Features: